ubports/docs.ubports.com/sdk/apps/qml/QtMultimedia/Multimedia.rst

 QCamera, QMediaRecorder
 3D sound sources
 `Audio Engine </sdk/apps/qml/QtMultimedia/audioengine/>`_
-:ref:`AudioEngine <sdk_qtaudioengine_audioengine>`,
-:ref:`Sound <sdk_qtaudioengine_sound>`
+:ref:`AudioEngine <sdk_qtaudioengine_audioengine>`, :ref:`Sound <sdk_qtaudioengine_sound>`

-.. rubric:: Limitations
-   :name: limitations

 The Qt Multimedia APIs build upon the multimedia framework of the underlying platform.
 This can mean that support for various codecs or containers can vary between machines, depending on what the end user has installed.

-.. rubric:: Advanced Usage
-   :name: advanced-usage

-For developers wishing to access some platform specific settings, or to port the Qt Multimedia APIs to a new platform or technology, see `Multimedia Backend
-Development </sdk/apps/qml/QtMultimedia/multimediabackend/>`_ .
+For developers wishing to access some platform specific settings, or to port the Qt Multimedia APIs to a new platform or technology, see `Multimedia Backend Development </sdk/apps/qml/QtMultimedia/multimediabackend/>`_ .

-.. rubric:: Changes from Previous Versions
-   :name: changes-from-previous-versions

-If you previously used Qt Multimedia in Qt 4, or used Qt Multimedia Kit in Qt Mobility, please see `Changes in Qt
-Multimedia </sdk/apps/qml/QtMultimedia/changes/>`_  for more information on what changed, and what you might need to change when porting code.
+If you previously used Qt Multimedia in Qt 4, or used Qt Multimedia Kit in Qt Mobility, please see `Changes in Qt Multimedia </sdk/apps/qml/QtMultimedia/changes/>`_  for more information on what changed, and what you might need to change when porting code.

-.. rubric:: Reference Documentation
-   :name: reference-documentation

-.. rubric:: QML Types
-   :name: qml-types

 The QML types are accessed by using: